 Fuel Pump Damage

 Most vehicles these days are fitted with electric fuel pumps that draw fuel from the gas tank into the engine.
-When your gas tank gets too low, the fuel pump ends up drawing air or an air/gas mixture that throws off the balance in the fuel pump and your vehicle’s engine.
+When drive on empty, the fuel pump ends up drawing air or an air/gas mixture that throws off the balance in the fuel pump and your vehicle’s engine.
 The gas the fuel pump draws through to the engine keeps it cool.
 If it’s only drawing air, the fuel pump motor will overheat.

 Gas Sediment Damage